Real Cask Ale Guide to Fort William and Lochaber

 After climbing or walking up and down Ben Nevis, you might need a great pint of real ale.
 This page lists some pubs in Fort William that sell real ale

-When drinking cask conditioned ale - insist on only the best - if your pint is served with condensation dripping down the outside of the glass, then it's far too cold and is not being served properly, and will have lost all the natural flavours which the brewer painstakingly added when he made it.
+When drinking cask conditioned ale - insist on only the best - if your pint is served with condensation dripping down the outside of the glass, then it's far too cold and is not being served properly, and will have lost some the natural flavours which the brewer painstakingly added when he made it.
 Beer is mostly expensive nowadays, so don't settle for anything other than a perfect pint at the perfect temperature.